Udemy Alternatives

 So with MasterClass you can step into Gordon Ramsay’s kitchen, go behind the scenes with James Cameron, write a thriller with Dan Brown, or take to the mat with Simone Biles.

-In addition to its 190+ on demand MasterClasses, the platform also offers time bound, project led sessions which you take with a community of fellow students.
+In addition to its 200+ on-demand MasterClasses, the platform also offers time-bound, project-led sessions that you take with a community of fellow students.

 MasterClass pros